 Since starting my consultancy practice, I have derived immense satisfaction from aiding other parents:

 - I help them settle into their roles as special needs parents, coping with a sudden staff of therapists they never expected to have to supervise.
 I listen and offer suggestions in managing their many new demands.

 - I guide them to the schools that can best support their child’s needs, offer advice on the application process, and coach them on working with their school districts.

-- I direct them to relevant experts, attend IEP meetings to help them advocate for their children, and serve as a sounding board as they deal with their teams and set goals.
+- I direct them to relevant experts, coach them for IEP meetings to help them advocate for their children, and serve as a sounding board as they deal with their teams and set goals.

 - I offer practical, research-based suggestions for meeting the unique challenges of parenting a child with special needs.
 I educate parents on various therapeutic approaches, including how to connect with best-practice experts to learn more.

 - Most importantly, I help them cope with the complicated emotions that accompany any special needs parenting decision.

 It’s been the most fulfilling work of my career.